planetenamek/DiscoSteem-Bot/README.md

 ### StreamOperation

 You can now display the Steemit articles of your choice directly on your Discord server.
-Change the settings to suit your needs in the **config.json** file :
+Change the settings to suit your needs in the **config.json**.

-- **altTags :** Modify the tags according to your needs.
-You can add or remove them.
-Do not forget to add each time the identifier of the channel on which you want to retrieve the article.
-- **principalTag :** Used to retrieve items based on a specific tag.
-For example, I use it to filter articles from the Francophone community on #fr
-- **principalChan** Enter here the channel id on which to receive articles that pass on the **principalTag** but not on altTags.
-- **maintenance :** Takes as parameter the channel id of your choice.
-It allows you to recover errors directly on your Discord server.
-- **curateChan :** Enter here the channel id on which to receive curation proposition from your community **(with $curate post)**
-Convenient in case of crash to receive immediate notification.
-I use it on a private channel so that visitors can't see errors and tests.

 You can specify **a single principalTag** and as **many altTags as you like**.
 The bot will sort the articles and send them to the channels you specify in the **config.json** file.